allainerain/MIPS-scp-extension/README.md

 Created for UP Diliman's CS21: Computer Organization and Architecture course

 ## Project Description 📝
 The instruction set of a single-cycle MIPS processor in HDL comprises a limited subset of the MIPS instruction set.
-This project aims to enhance the single-cycle MIPS processor design to accommodate a broader range of instructions.
+This project aims to enhance the single-cycle MIPS processor design to accommodate a broader range of instructions using System Verilog, an HDL language.
+Xilinx Vivado was used to design and simulate the project.

 The added instructions include:

 1. Normal instructions
    - sll